 It’s the same for every country, isn’t it?
-Sometimes humor just doesn’t translate.
+Sometimes, humor just doesn’t translate.
 But when the countries speak the same languages and the jokes don’t translate, what’s that about?
 British humor has permeated movies and literature for centuries.
-Many people have heard the jokes but so very few actually understand or get the jokes.
+Many people have heard the jokes but so very few understand or get the jokes.
+Contact us to learn more about apartments for rent london

 “A cement mixer has collided with a prison van.
 It was a terrible accident.
 Authorities have asked motorists to be on the lookout for 16 hardened criminals.” – Ronnie Corbett, from ‘The Two Ronnies: The Complete Collection’